Asterids/rocket-ready/README.md

 * A more elaborate scoring system

 ### A Pause Button
-To stop gameplay indefinitely, handled by a specified keyboard input
+To stop gameplay indefinitely, handled by a specified keyboard input.

 ### More Levels
 Each with increasing difficulty, building upon the last.
 Ideally I would like to implement at least ten levels.